-- 3.11 As part of the scoping exercise, a desk-based study was undertaken to update the existing wide range of plans, policies and programmes at the international, national, regional and local level.
-As many plans and programmes were collected for the Core Strategy sustainability appraisal, this study looked at only new or updated plans and programmes and strategies of relevance.
-The latest table showing the relationship of the Site Allocations DPD to other plans, programmes, policies and strategies can be found in Appendix 1.
-This has been updated since the publication of the Scoping Report to include the following new documents (see final column of Appendix 1 to understand how SA will take these into account): - Woking Borough Draft Local Transport Strategy and Forward Programme, Surrey Transport Plan (September 2014) - Woking 2050: Draft Climate Change Strategy (2014) - Biodiversity and Planning in Surrey (May 2014) - 3.12 Baseline information was collated and analysed to provide information on the current and likely future state of the Borough.
+- 3.12 Baseline information was collated and analysed to provide information on the current and likely future state of the Borough.
 This was first undertaken as part of the Scoping Report stage and refined throughout the appraisal process.
-The purpose of the collection and analysis of baseline information is threefold: - it provides important contextual information on the current and likely future state of the Borough to inform the identification of key sustainability issues; - secondly, it provides the basis for identifying trends and predicting the significant effects of site allocations and development management policies on sustainability.
-Knowledge of existing sustainability conditions is crucial to an effective appraisal and understanding of Site Allocations and Development Management policies effects, on sustainability in the Borough; and - thirdly, it provides a series of indicators and targets, which can be used in monitoring the identified significant effects of the Site Allocations and Development Management policies. - 3.13 Much of the baseline information was held by the monitoring section of the Planning Policy Team and other departments within the Council.
+The purpose of the collection and analysis of baseline information is threefold: - it provides important contextual information on the current and likely future state of the Borough to inform the identification of key sustainability issues; - secondly, it provides the basis for identifying trends and predicting the significant effects of site allocation policies on sustainability.
+Knowledge of existing sustainability conditions is crucial to an effective appraisal and understanding of site allocation policies effects on sustainability in the Borough; and - thirdly, it provides a series of indicators and targets, which can be used in monitoring the identified significant effects of the site allocation policies. - 3.13 Much of the baseline information was held by the monitoring section of the Planning Policy Team and other departments within the Council.
 However, additional liaison with statutory consultees (such as the Environment Agency) and other key stakeholders (such as the Surrey Wildlife Trust) during statutory consultation and informally has contributed to this information and improved the breadth and robustness of the baseline.
-The latest baseline information can be found in Appendix 2. - 3.14 The sustainability appraisal framework (SA Framework) is central to the appraisal process and contains the sustainability objectives against which the emerging Site Allocations and Development Management policies were appraised.
-The revised, up-to-date SA Framework was consulted on in January-February 2014, and views were gathered from the Environment Agency, English Heritage and Natural England, as prescribed by the SEA Regulations4.
+The latest baseline information can be found in Appendix 2. - 3.14 The sustainability appraisal framework (SA Framework) is central to the appraisal process and contains the sustainability objectives against which the emerging site allocation policies were appraised.
+The revised, up-to-date SA Framework was consulted on in January-February 2014, and views were gathered from the Environment Agency, Historic England and Natural England, as prescribed by the SEA Regulations5.
 The Council also consulted with other key stakeholders, listed in Appendix 3, including neighbouring authorities.